It's hard to have a holly jolly Christmas when the airwaves are plagued by truly terrible holiday hits.

 Then there's "The Chipmunk Song (Christmas Don't Be Late)," which, c'mon, this one just hurts to listen to, especially after multiple listens.

 The most common answer?
 "Baby It's Cold Outside," with the argument being that it's a song about date rape.
 (Even though it isn't.
-Feminist outlet Persephone Magazine wrote a defense of the song year's ago, noting Yes, the line, "Hey, what's in this drink?" is terrifying given the context of modern rape culture and drugs, but consider the context of the 1940s, when this song was written.
+Feminist outlet Persephone Magazine wrote a defense of the song year's ago, noting that, yes, the line, "Hey, what's in this drink?" is terrifying given the context of modern rape culture and drugs, but we consider the context of the 1940s, when this song was written.
 "The phrase generally referred to someone saying or doing something they thought they wouldn't in normal circumstances; it's a nod to the idea that alcohol is 'making' them do something unusual.
 But the joke is almost always that there is nothing in the drink.
 The drink is the excuse."
 Still, if you want a more modern, explicitly consenting version, such a thing is available to you now.)

 What do you think?
 What song tops all the rest as the world's worst holiday classic?